Marketing yourself online is always a daunting thing for small business owners, particularly if you do something creative.

 Once your experiments starts you can monitor it to perfect your message, or try something new.

-*Marketing Message Planner is no longer available... but instead grab a free copy of my latest 'My Craft Business eZine where I cover a number of different subjects including marketing.
+*Marketing Message Planner is no longer available... but instead grab a free Weekly blog update where I talk a lot about marketing.